oceanprotocol-archive/dev-ocean/doc/refactoring_design.md

 * Block reward Ocean tokens will be minted and deposited into a reward pool;
 * In the same block interval, Ocean network randomly select a provider to serve the service agreement of data commons.
 Therefore, all providers have the equal probability to receive the block rewards.
-* When the service agreement is fulfilled and verified, provider receive a `lottery ticket` to win the block rewards;
+* When the service agreement is fulfilled and verified, provider receive a `lottery ticket` to win the partial block rewards;
+* Stakeholders of data commons in the same block interval receive a `lottery ticket` to win the partial block rewards.
-* In the end of current block interval, Ocean network randomly choose a winner from the providers who hold `lottery ticket`.
+* In the end of current block interval, Ocean network randomly choose a winner from the providers and a winner from the stakeholders who hold `lottery tickets`.
-* This chosen provider receives all tokens in the reward pool;
+* This chosen provider and stakeholder share all tokens in the reward pool (the reward percentage is pre-defined, such as provider takes 80% block rewards, while stakeholder takes 20%);
 * The procedure will repeat for each block interval; if there is no winner, Ocean tokens in the reward pool will accumulate over time until a winner claims the reward.

 <img src="img/refactoring/rewardLogic.jpg" width="1000" />

-The process within one block interval can be illustrated as below:
+The process for a service prodiver to receive block rewards in one block interval is below:

 <img src="img/refactoring/distributeBR.jpg" width="800" />

+#### 2.2.2 Sample Code

 The sample smart contract looks like this: